Annapurna Sanctuary trek

 If you are longing to visit somewhere beautiful and intense with snow-capped peaks of the Himalaya as a back drop then this is the trek for you.
-We also spend nights at both Machhapulchare Base Camp and Annapurna Base Camp which gives us ample time and opportunity to really drink in our spectacular surroundings.
+We also spend nights at both Machhapuchare Base Camp and Annapurna Base Camp which gives ample time and opportunity to really absorb the spectacular surroundings.

 |1||Arrive Kathmandu [Itinerary Starts]|

 |3||Fly Kathmandu-Pokhara, Drive Pokhara-Naya Pul, Trek to Ulleri(1960m)|

 |5||Ghorepani- Poon Hill(3200m)- Tadapani(2869m)|

 |7||Chomrong- Himalaya Hotel(2920m)|